pgbross/vue-material-adapter/docs/getting-started.md

-> This Guide assumes you are familiar with [Vue.js](https://vuejs.org/v2/guide/index.html)
+This Guide assumes you are familiar with [Vue.js](https://vuejs.org/v2/guide/index.html) components and plugin system.
-> components and plugin system.
+`Vue.js` 2.6 or greater and `@vue/composition-api` 1.0 or greater are required as peer dependencies.

-> Vue.js version `^2.6` is required as a peer dependency.
+> Note: Applications must install `Vue.use(VueCompositionApi)` but have no requirement to use the composition style of programming.
 > Material Components Web are not bundled and need to be installed.
 > Material Icons and Fonts are not bundled and need to be fetched.